-- What if I want to be on video, but don’t have a microphone, or poor internet makes my voice sound choppy?
+- I want to be on video, but my audio isn’t working

-- What if I can't hear other participants? / What if others can't hear me?
+- I can't hear other participants, or they can't hear me

-- How can I adjust the view on my screen?
+- How do I adjust the view on my screen?

-- What does it mean when I am on the phone and hear wait music?
+- I am on the phone and hear wait music

-- What if I see ‘You can join the meeting after the host admits you’?
+- I see ‘You can join the meeting after the host admits you’

 - How can I have a private conversation with my attorney, client, or colleague?